 Often, when there is a problem of multiplicity of equilibria, equilibrium refinements are used to select among them.
-Hedlund (2017) uses PBE augmented with the D1 criterion (Cho and Sobel (1990)); here this particular refinement does not help.14 Other standard refinements for signaling games such as perfect sequential equilibria (Grossman and Perry (1986)), neologism-proof equilibria (Farrell (1993)),15 perfect (Selten (1975)), or proper (Myerson (1978)) equilibria, also do not narrow down predictions, for similar reasons.
+Hedlund (2017) uses PBE (Kreps and Wilson 1982) augmented with the D1 criterion (Banks and Sobel 1987; Cho and Sobel 1990); here this particular refinement does not help.14 Other standard refinements for signaling games such as perfect sequential equilibria (Grossman and Perry 1986), neologism-proof equilibria (Farrell 1993),15 perfect (Selten 1975), or proper (Myerson 1978) equilibria, also do not narrow down predictions, for similar reasons.

-Another refinement concept - undefeated equilibria (Mailath et al. (1993)) - does help refine equilibria somewhat.
-That refinement is defined for sequential equilibria, and it can be checked that all PBE in this game can be sequential equilibria.
-Undefeated equilibrium still does not go far enough, as I discuss in Kosenko (2021).
+Another refinement concept - undefeated equilibria (Mailath, Okuno-Fujiwara, and Postlewaite 1993) - does help refine equilibria somewhat.
+That refinement is defined for sequential equilibria, and it can be checked that all of multiple equilibria would, perhaps, be moot.
+The equilibria do co-exist in the relevant cases (Kosenko 2021).